 Once uranium is depleted for energy use, it’s reusable for other applications since it’s less radioactive.
-Ships use it for counterweights, and it’s also applied as ammunition armor.
+Ships use it for counterweights, and it also has applications in ammunition and armor.

 Transition to Nuclear Power

 In 2020, the U.S. government began to invest heavily in uranium mining, contributing to an uptick in the stock market.
 Uranium fuels nuclear power, which represents approximately 20% of America’s energy and 10% of the world’s electricity.
 And its use is growing.
 About 50 new reactors are under construction in countries that include China, India, Russia and the United Arab Emirates, according to the World Nuclear Association.
 That figure does not include suspended construction in Ukraine, Japan, Brazil and elsewhere.